Open Badges 2.0 (OBv2)

 In January 2017, IMS Global assumed responsibility to lead the evolution of the Open Badges specification and to ensure the sustainability of the future Open Badges ecosystem.
 IMS is committed to furthering the adoption, integration, and transferability of learners' digital credentials within and across institutions, non-traditional learning opportunities, and employment centers.

-Contact us to learn more about how you can get involved in the Open Badges Workgroup or for more information about the IMS Global Digital Credentials Initiative.
+Contact us to learn more about how you can get involved in the Open Badges Project Group or for more information about the IMS Global Digital Credentials Initiative.